 These changes led to the growth of ethical credit card companies which do their best to prevent their customers from overspending by setting fair interest rates and no annual fees.
 The five most ethical credit card companies in America include TCM Bank, Amalgamated Bank, Mechanics and Farmers Bank, U.S. Bank, and Beneficial State Bank.

-In this article, we examine the factors that make a credit card company ethical and list the five most ethical credit card companies.
+In this article, we examine the factors that make a credit card company ethical and list the five most ethical and socially responsible credit card companies.

 - Ethical credit card companies usually refrain from soliciting applications from customers who are vulnerable to overspending or accumulating high amounts of debt, such as people with known poor credit histories.